Teebusch/mifa/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mifa - multiple imputation for exploratory factor analysis
+# mifa - Multiple Imputation for Factor Analysis

 <!-- badges: start -->